 Ms. Mody has significant experience representing California entities within, and adjacent to, the California Independent System Operator (ISO), including with respect to the California ISO’s locational marginal pricing market design, Energy Imbalance Market, and regionalization initiatives.
 In addition, Ms. Mody has represented municipal entities, electric cooperatives and state commissions on matters involving other Regional Transmission Organizations (RTOs) and ISOs throughout the nation, as well as with non-RTO/ISO tariffs and operations.

-Ms. Mody has assisted clients on numerous issues related to renewable energy integration, including policy issues, net energy metering, resource planning, feed-in-tariffs, operations and reliability, ancillary services, generator interconnection, and demand-side management.
+Ms. Mody has assisted clients on numerous issues related to renewable energy integration, including regulatory issues pertaining to electric storage and other distributed energy resources, net energy metering, resource planning, feed-in-tariffs, operations and reliability, ancillary services, generator interconnection, and demand-side management.
 Ms. Mody has also counseled clients on a wide range of state and Federal regulatory and legal matters, including merger and divestiture proceedings, government tort claims laws, and various energy-related contracts.

 Ms. Mody also has experience counseling clients regarding the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and regulations stemming therefrom issued by the Commodity Futures Trading Commission.
 Ms. Mody has advised clients on the implications of those rules, regulations and proposed rulemakings on their energy-related activities and to ensure their compliance with applicable rules and regulations.